 OSHA stands for the Occupational Safety and Health Administration.
 OSHA puts legal standards and procedures in place for employers and employees to ensure safety from hazardous materials and actions.

 OSHA requires some workers (depending on the industry) to obtain certification for operating machinery, handling medical equipment, and overseeing general practices all in an effort to protect the employees of a workforce.

 OSHA Code of Federal Regulations and OSHA Standards

 OSHA was established in 1970.
 OSHA rules are stemmed from extreme lengths of research and public engagement.
-For instance, OSHA won’t issue a standard unless there is documented and verbal instances that show significant risk to workers.
-Luckily, with over 45 years of industrial history since OSHA’s beginning, we’re fortunate to live in a day and age where the most diabolical health and labor risks have well thought-out solutions.
+For instance, OSHA won’t issue a standard unless there are documented and verbal instances that show significant risk to workers.
+Luckily, with over 45 years of industrial history since OSHA’s beginning, we’re fortunate to live in a day and age where the most diabolical health and labor risks have well-thought-out solutions.
 Within an industry, facilities are inspected by OSHA compliance officers and OSHA certification can be obtained by individuals within a company to further ensure the safety of a facility and its employees.

 Here are a few examples of OSHA standards:

 - preventive fall safety

 - ensure that any structure employees reside in, especially confined spaces, cannot cave-in

 - take all necessary precaution to prevent exposure to disease